IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

 # Create and Invoke Actions

 In this section, you will learn how to work with **actions** in IBM Cloud Functions (ICF).
 An action represents the serverless function, along with its conventions and metadata.
-If you recall, the _Action_ entity was shown as part of the IBM Cloud Functions programming model in the previous chapter.
+If you recall, the _Action_ entity was shown as part of the ICF programming model in the previous chapter.

 Throughout this course, you might see the word _function_ used synonymously with the term _action_ since actions contain the functional source code, which is the primary focus.